LEARN HARDWARE FIRMWARE AND SOFTWARE DESIGN - BRIEF DESCRIPTION

 PART 3: SOFTWARE DESIGN

-in edition 5 of LHFSD is implemented on Visual Basic 6 compiler working on
+in edition 5 of LHFSD is implemented using the Visual Basic 6 compiler working on

-manner any other compiler (say Visual Basic .Net 2012, Java, Delphi)
+manner any other compiler (say Visual Basic .Net, Excel VBA, Java, Delphi)

 In order to prove the "similar"